You need to keep yourself healthy and well in order to care for others. It's up to you; nobody else is able to do it for you.

 ,

-Some people find that writing and then thinking about what gives them hope can be useful to gain or keep a sense of hope.
+Some people find that writing and then thinking about what gives them hope can be useful for gaining or maintaining a sense of hope.

 ,

-There may be times where you are unable to fulfill your responsibilities.
-Having back-up support in place can help you and your care partner, should the need arise.
+There may be times when you are unable to fulfill your responsibilities.
+Having backup support can help you and your care partner should the need arise.

 ,